joostkremers/pandoc-mode/docs/index.md

 included file and create a project settings file with the input file set to this master file.
 Then, whenever you run Pandoc from one of the source files, the master file is processed instead.

+Other setups for handling multiple input files are possible by using the `defaults` option in the “Options \| Files” menu.
+You can set the `defaults` option to a list of defaults files that are read in addition to the defaults file that `pandoc-mode` creates.
+Pandoc combines the settings in all defaults files, unlike `pandoc-mode`, making more complex setups possible.